- Jean Monnet Activities

 - EVENTS Jean Monnet Module

-- 25th January 2020 Special Lecture High School Symposium
+- 25th January 2020 Special Lecture and High School Workshop

 ［ Editor: Institute for Industrial Research 30th July, 2020 ］

-25th January 2020 Special Lecture High School Symposium ～ Immigration to Japan its benefits and challenges in terms of the economy, business, culture and society ～
+25th January 2020 Special Lecture and High School Workshop - Immigration to Japan its benefits and challenges in terms of the economy, business, culture and society -

 13:00 MC welcome speech